 - Obliquity does effect annual mean at a given latitude, but not global average.
-Larger obliquity leads to more radiation at the poles in summers, but still none at winter, so more generally high latitude annual insolation depends on obliquity. - Paillard (2001) Figs. 3,4,5 - Animations and images in web page by Peter Huybers (use Safari), people.fas.harvard.edu/ phuybers/Inso - Integrated insolation: The 41kyr problem, positive degree days as a motivation for integrating insolation beyond a threshold corresponding to melting point; cancellation of precession because summer intensity and duration are exactly out of phase (Kepler Laws).
-Show Huybers-integrated-insolation.ppt slides 5,7,9,10.
+Larger obliquity leads to more radiation at the poles in summers, but still none at winter, so more generally high latitude annual insolation depends on obliquity. - Paillard (2001) Figs. 3,4,5 - Animations and images in web page by Peter Huybers (use Safari), people.fas.harvard.edu/phuybers/Inso - Integrated insolation: this is left to the end of the glacial cycle mechanism discussion.

-6.3 Glacial cycle mechanisms
+6.4 Glacial cycle mechanisms